cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

 ### Paper_snaphot

 This is the snapshot of the final paper that we will be writing.
-The final paper will contain few sample codes and installation tips.
+The final paper will contain few sample codes and examples.

 ### Team Members: